Breakfast at the hotel.

 and

 old demolished houses.
-The best part is the portrayal of the age-old life styles of the
+The best part is the portrayal of the age-old

 Bhutanese